Aekkee/Image_manipulator/README.md

 ### Explanation:

-First scales down the image, then scales it back up, resulting in a pixelated look.
+First scales down the image using function res which creates a resized image by mapping pixels from the source image based on their relative positions, then scales it back up using the same function, resulting in a pixelated look.

 ---

-## 5. `transparent`
+## 3. `transparent`

 Adds transparency to an image.